farnoosh27/LLM-and-FineTuning/README.md

 [Finetuning Large Language Models](https://www.deeplearning.ai/short-courses/finetuning-large-language-models/): This course is done by OpenAI and teaches you how to fine-tune OpenAI models.

-## 3 ways to do fine tuning
+## 3 ways to do fine-tuning
-According to a [medium article](https://medium.com/p/23473d763b91),written by Shawhin Talebi, there are in general three ways of **fine-tuning** LLMs:
+According to a [medium article](https://medium.com/p/23473d763b91), written by Shawhin Talebi, there are in general three ways of **fine-tuning** LLMs:
 ### Self-supervised Learning
 ### Supervised Learning
 ### Reinforcement Learning